helto4real/lovelace-custom-cards/README.md

 - webpack.*.js, contains the package information for dev and prod builds for webpack
 - package.json, the package information, scripts, etc.
-- src/*, here are all the card source files and corresponding test HTML file
+- src/*, here are all the card source files and corresponding test HTML file.
+All cards use packages
-- dist/*, here are the built merged source scripts that can be used in Home assistant (if prodbuild)
+- dist/*, here are the built merged source scripts that can be used in Home assistant. **This is from where you copy files to use in Hass!!!**